photoprism/photoprism-docs/docs/developer-guide/index.md

 ## Roadmap ##

-Our vision is to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.
+Our vision is to provide the most user- and privacy-friendly solution for keeping your pictures organized and accessible.
 The [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.